mikael-ros/profile-card/readme.md

 ```html
 <li class="proficient">🦝 Racoon.js</li>
 ```
+> [!TIP]
+> As of v3, the card can now wrap lists, meaning you can add as many skills as you want. _Don't forget to set the SVG size, though_

 ##### 🖌 Colors
 There are 6 colors corresponding to the 6 proficiencies, which you can change easily by editing CSS variables at the top of the SVG.